El Capitan: Free climbing

 The Nose saw a second free ascent in 1998, when Scott Burke summitted after 261 days of effort.
 On October 14, 2005, Tommy Caldwell and Beth Rodden, then husband and wife, became the third and fourth people (and the first couple) to free climb The Nose.
 They took four days on the ascent, swapping leads with each climber free climbing each pitch, either leading or following.
 Two days later, Caldwell returned to free climb The Nose in less than 12 hours.
 Caldwell returned two weeks later to free climb El Capitan twice in a day, completing The Nose with Rodden, then descending and leading Freerider in a combined time of 23 hours 23 minutes.

-On January 14, 2015, Tommy Caldwell and Kevin Jorgeson completed the first free climb of the Dawn Wall after 19 days, one of the hardest climbs in the world.
-In November 2016, Czech climber Adam Ondra free climbed the Dawn Wall in 8 days.